 Here at Scalesceugh Hall & Villas, creating sustainable, environmentally-friendly homes is a big part of our ethos.
-And following the government's recent announcement of a ‘Green Industrial Revolution’ climate plan to make Britain greener and cleaner, we’re proud to be ahead of the curve with many eco-friendly and energy-efficient features in our retirement properties.
+And following the government's announcement of a ‘Green Industrial Revolution’ climate plan in November 2020 with an aim to make Britain greener and cleaner, we’re proud to be ahead of the curve with many eco-friendly and energy-efficient features in our retirement properties.

 Buildings are responsible for half the world’s energy use and half of its greenhouse gas emissions.
 Housing alone generates 29% of emissions in the UK.

 Cars also account for a significant proportion of emissions in the UK - just over 18% - whilst transport emissions as a whole account for a third of the UK total.

 On the 18th November 2020, the Prime Minister announced a ‘Green Industrial Revolution’ 10-point climate plan to steer Britain towards a cleaner, low carbon future.
 His plan includes a focus on the design of our homes and public buildings - to make them greener, warmer and more energy-efficient - as well as accelerating our transition to the use of electric vehicles.

 We’re proud to see that Scalesceugh Hall & Villas is already ahead of the curve with many eco-friendly and energy-efficient features that can allow our residents to live a lifestyle that is better for both them and our planet.

 "Our ethos is about being prepared better for the future"